luca-hagen/RBO-Stability/README.md

 ---

-## 13. Compute notes
+## Compute requirements

-Cyclic scoring is the dominant cost.
+Cyclic scoring is the dominant computational cost.

 For: